tuanbs/to-do-mobile-app/CODE_FLOW.md

 Run the app and try to add new item -> Then press `Done` button, it'll get back to the `Home` page and you should see the new item is added.

 **Code improvements**
-In `ToDoRepoService` class, let's modify method `getListAsync` to show the items based on the column `UpdatedDate` in descending order:
+In `ToDoRepoService` class, let's modify method `getListAsync` to show the items based on the column `CreatedDate` in descending order:
 ```dart
 #### `lib/shared/repositories/to_do_repo_service.dart`